Shayne55434/Tautulli2Discord/README.md

 Information on how to set up a Discord webhook can be found be [here.](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 # Usage
 That's it.
-Once the webhook(s) are created and the variables are filled in properly, you should be able to run the scripts and it send the relevant to your Discord server/channel.
+Once the webhook(s) are created and the variables are filled in properly, you should be able to run the scripts and it send the relevant information to your Discord server/channel.

 I have set my scripts up to run as a Scheduled Task, so it's completely hands off.